-The course focuses on the origins and development of a range of problems in childhood and adolescence (e.g. anxiety, depression, behavioural problems,intellectual disability, autism) taking the developmental psychopathology perspective as a theoretical framework.
-This framework provides a broad and developmentally orientated approach to understanding problems across the lifespan.
+The course focuses on the origins and development of a range of psychological disorders in childhood and adolescence (e.g. anxiety, depression, behavioural problems, intellectual disability, autism) taking the developmental psychopathology perspective as a theoretical framework.
+This framework provides a broad and developmentally orientated approach to understanding psychological disorders across the lifespan.
 It emphasises the relationship between normality and pathology, the complex interplay of multiple risk and protective factors, and developmental pathways such as continuity and change.
-Knowledge of the origin and development of problems experienced by young people is essential in the development of interventions to prevent and treat such problems.
+Knowledge of the origin and development of disorders experienced by young people is essential in the development of interventions to improve quality of life.
 While this course does not focus on the treatment of problems experienced by young people, the final workgroup draws on students’ accruing knowledge of risk and protective factors to develop a preventive intervention.

 Students prepare for future clinical and/or research work with young people.
 At the end of the course the student can:

 identify key features of the empirical approach to classifying psychopathology;